 Yard Dice Yahtzee

 Playing outdoor Yahtzee with yard dice really takes this classic game to new levels of fun and excitement.
 You can play alone or in large groups.
 We have all probably played Yahtzee many times in our lives, but we will go over the general rules again.
 For ease of scoring and following rules, I recommend getting official Yahtzee score cards and rules.
 The object of the game is to obtain the highest score possible by throwing five dice.
 The game has thirteen rounds.
 You roll the dice in each round and choose your score for one of the thirteen different categories.
 Choose one score per category depending on what you roll.
 Up to three rolls per round are allowed and you can keep or re roll as many of the dice as you choose.
 After three rolls you must choose your score for a given category.
 There are two different categories for scoring, an upper and lower section.
-For the upper section your score is the value of the specified die face for numbers one through six.
-For example, if you roll 3-4-3-6-2 and choose the three category, your score would be 2 because you rolled two different dice with three on the face.
+For the upper section, your score is the value of the specified die face for numbers one through six.
+For example, if you roll 3-4-3-6-2 and choose the three categories, your score would be 2 because you rolled two different dice with three on the face.
 The lower section of scoring is either a set amount or zero based on whether you meet the requirements.
 These categories are three and four of kind.
 If you roll this you get the total if the dice.
 The next category is small straight (30 points) or large straight (40 points).
 A full house is next and is when you roll a 3 and 2 of a kind together.
 Full house scores 25 points.
 The last category is a 5 of kind or Yahtzee which scores 50 points and 100 for an additional Yahtzee.
 After filling all categories the high score wins.

 Beat That Yard Dice Game

 Beat That is a simple and great game for kids of all ages.
 It is fun and improves strategic thinking and recognizing different numbers.
 You can roll anywhere from two to six dice.
 Using more dice makes the game a little more complicated for older children.
 The object is to roll the dice and arrange them in the highest number combination possible.
 For example, if you decide to throw three dice per round and get a 3-6-9, you would add that up to the highest total of 963.
-Once the child has decided on what they think the highest number combination is the challenge the next player to “beat that” and continue with game in the same manner.
+Once the child has decided on what they think the highest number combination is they challenge the next player to “beat that” and continue with the game in the same manner.
 The game is played in rounds and a winner is chosen for each round.
 You can also add variations to the game like lowest score wins or setting a goal of total points that you add up per round until the number is achieved.
 Adding prizes for the winner of each round will keep the kids involved and give everyone plenty of chances to win.

 Featured Image via Flickr